STRONG STORMS POSSIBLE LATE TODAY

 FRIDAY: SW 10-20 KTS...
 WAVES 2-5′

-FRIDAY: Scattered storms, especially in the morning and midday.
+FRIDAY: Scattered storms, especially in the morning and afternoon.
 Breezy with clearing skies late.
 HIGH: 71 LOW: 50

 SATURDAY: Clouds thicken.
-Cooler with a chance of showers SOUTH.
+Cooler with a chance of showers mainly SOUTH.
 HIGH: 60 LOW: 44

 WEDNESDAY: Cloudy and breezy.
 Rain likely.
 HIGH: 59